process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 - `build/test-report/e2e` for end-to-end tests

-### Web Browser choice for end-to-end tests
+### Web Browser choice for end-to-end and bundle tests

-Web browsers are installed by `playwright` when running `npm install` and by default, tests use Chromium.
+Web browsers are installed by `playwright` when running `npm install`.
+By default,
+- end-to-end tests use Chromium.
+- bundle tests use both Chromium, Firefox and WebKit.

 To use Firefox instead, use a `BROWSERS` environment variable:
 - on Linux or macOS